jturner1825/F1-Project/README.md

 ## 📌 Project Overview

-The goal of this project is to simulate a full Formula 1 season using clean, modular, and extensible Python code.
+The goal of this project is to simulate a Formula 1 season using clean, modular, and extensible Python code.
-It focuses on strong object-oriented design, clear data flow, and realistic championship logic rather than graphics or real-time visualization.
+It emphasizes strong object-oriented design, clear data flow, and realistic championship logic rather than graphics or real-time visualization.

 The simulation currently supports:
 - Driver and team modeling